 Let’s look a bit closer at each of the main components.

 Pinout of the 18F4550

-The brain is a PIC 18F4550 running at 8MHz and 3.3V.
+The brain is a PIC18F4550 running at 8MHz and 3.3V.
 The 3.3V regulator has a single decoupling cap.
-A very basic configuration and probably able to handle larger voltages like 12V without getting too hot.
+A very basic configuration and could probably handle larger voltages like 12V without getting too hot.

 Pinout and PIC connections to the 25P16VP.
 The labels to the edges indicate how the IC is found wired in circuit.
 For example Q is wired to MISO/A5 on the PIC.

 The IC labeled 25P16VP seems to be a NOR flash memory from ST/Micron with a full part# M25P16.
 Curiously, this part is being End-Of-Lifed (EOL).
 EOL notice is here dated December of 2016 with last shipment dates into 2021.
 Perhaps they are using this part because it is super common and/or super cheap.
 The EEPROM VCC is 3.3V which follows why the board runs at 3.3V (along with the 3.3V Bluetooth module).

 Above is the recommended wiring of the module showing various pin connections.
 Toning out the connections to the module, everything is pretty standard and expected.
 PIO11 on the skimmer is curiously tied to GND with a 10K.
 There is an LED on PIO8.
 Here is a good breakdown of all the various Bluetooth module revisions from the HC-01 company.

 Querying the module over the air we found the Bluetooth module has all the default settings in place.
 The designers of the skimmer never took the time to modify the settings:

 - Baud rate = 9600

 - AT commands are required to be in uppercase